SMSF Bitcoin Audit Guide

 “A self-custody SMSF must have a custodian.”

-In this holding model, that is not ordinarily the relevant mechanism.
-Proof-of-Reserves is a concept used by custodians to attest to reserves.
-Here there is no custodian; the fund’s Bitcoin is held in a self-custody multisig vault.
-Verification is by on-chain data and documentation, not by a custodian’s reserve attestation.
+Proof-of-Reserves is a custodian-led idea.
+In this model the fund's Bitcoin sits in a self-custody multisig vault, not in a pooled custodial account.
+Verification is by on-chain data and fund documentation, not by a third-party reserve attestation.

 What auditors should not request